anynines/a9s-cli-v2/Readme.md

     a9s cluster pwd

+# Creating Stack on a Given Cluster

+Similar to creating a cluster, **the a8s PostgreSQL stack can also be applied to an existing cluster**.

+The behavior of `a9s create stack a8s` is nearly identical with `a9s create cluster` with the expection that `create stack` does not create a cluster.

+Creating a stack on a given cluster can be accomplished by executing:

+    a9s create stack a8s

+## Selecting a Particular `kubectl` Context

+Select the desired context from your Kubernetes configuration using the `-c` or `--cluster-name` option:

+    a9s create stack a8s -c iam-root-account@my-eks-cluster.us-west-2.eksctl.io

 # a8s PostgreSQL

 A selected subset of the a8s PostgreSQL features are available through the `a9s` CLI.